ec-europa/europa-component-library/docs/Migrating-v3.md

 ## Presets / themes

-A new concept of "theme" has been introduced, which complete the presets used in ECL 2.
-Presets are still used under the hook (one for each theme), but what is exposed to end users is now the following:
+A theme layer has been introduced in ECL v3.
+It sits on top of the components layer and transforms variables into values targeting specific use cases called presets.
+Presets are ready-made ECL releases serving for different purposes and target audiences.
+The following presets are available:

 - ec-core: contains everything related to EC sites
 - eu-core: contains everything related to EU sites